 What is it?

 9th Annual BJCP Judge Reception.
-Registration is now open.
+This event is now over.

 When?
 June 10, 2015.
 2:00pm to 5:00pm.
 Where?
 Sheffield & Hampton Room